Should you “fire” that difficult client?

-And after all, many of us have gone into our work because we want to help people.
-Sometimes in order to do that we need to step up and get better at helping our more challenging clients, not just write them off because they are not “easy” for us, or working with them doesn’t “feel good”.
+You see, if you are anything like me you do what you do because ultimately you want to help people.
+Sometimes in order to help people we need to step up and get even better at helping our more challenging clients, not just write them off because they are not “easy” for us, or working with them doesn’t “feel good”.

 My client Sarah is a great example:

 You see the nature of Sarah’s ideal clients, and their health conditions means that they typically come to her anxious and exhausted and this makes them quick to blame her for any perceived lack of progress.
-The healing process itself also brings up emotional responses and of course Sarah is often in the firing line.
-Rather than giving up on this client Sarah stuck with it and while it wasn’t easy, the process helped her to tighten up her working structure to best support her clients, hone her coaching skills, put in place boundaries to protect her own energy, and also ultimately changed her pricing to a level that fairly reflected the level of support she was providing and the transformation to the health of the client.
+The healing process in itself also brings up emotional responses and of course Sarah is often in the firing line.
+Rather than giving up on this client Sarah took my advice to stick with it and while it wasn’t easy, the process helped her to tighten up her working structure to best support her clients.
+She honed her coaching skills, put in place new tighter boundaries to protect her own energy, and also ultimately changed her pricing to a level that fairly reflected the level of support she was providing and the transformation to the health of the client.

 The client helped her to become a more effective practitioner – not just for this client but for all the clients to come – in a way that no theoretical training course could have done.

 So my advice, especially if you are in the earlier stages of your business is not to be too quick to dismiss a client just because you find them challenging – they could be here to stretch you and grow you to be the best you can be.

 Start by asking yourself: